The 6 Best Non-Toxic Mattresses of 2023, According to Sleep Experts

 “Most mattresses typically contain polyurethane foam, which includes petroleum chemicals,” explains Tasha Stoiber, PhD, a senior scientist at the Environmental Working Group (EWG).
 “This foam can off-gas, or emit, volatile organic compounds (VOCs), which are harmful to health and have been linked to respiratory irritation and nervous system harm.”

-“Many mattresses also use flame-retardant chemicals that may cause adverse health effects ranging from cancer and reproductive harm to learning disabilities and interference with the normal operation of hormones,” says Avinash Kar, a senior attorney and director of state health policy for the National Resources Defense Council.
+But that’s not all.
+“Many mattresses also use flame-retardant chemicals that may cause adverse health effects, ranging from cancer and reproductive harm to learning disabilities and interference with the normal operation of hormones,” says Avinash Kar, a senior attorney and director of state health policy for the National Resources Defense Council (NRDC).
 While you might not notice the impact of sleeping on a toxic mattress immediately, the potential health consequences may be detrimental over time.
 “Many of the effects of toxic chemicals are long-term, and unless the chemical causes acute reactions or allergies, you may not see immediate symptoms,” warns Kar.

 Ready for a completely clean slumber?
-Don’t lose sleep over the thousands of sustainable brands on the market.
+Don’t lose sleep over the thousands of sustainable brands available.
 After all, when searching for the best mattress, there’s more to consider than just the materials—it should also be comfortable and cozy.
-We consulted sleep experts and scoured online reviews to find the best non-toxic mattress options for every type of sleeper.
+We consulted sleep experts to confirm that these are the best non-toxic mattress options for every type of sleeper.

 Best overall non-toxic mattress